AleksandrDorofeev/Node.js-CLI-TODO/README.md

 If you're wanna delete a task not completing it, use `delete ID`
 ```
 $ node todo.js delete 1
+[ ] 2.
+Go for a walk with the ferret
+[ ] 3.
+Time to finish picture
 ```
 # Archiving a Task
 If you want to delete a complete task, it enters the archive, use `delete ID`
 # Archive your Tasks
 Use `archive` to see the archive of your completed tasks
+# Deleting an archive
+Use `delete archive` to delete the archive of your completed tasks
-# An example todo stored in .todos.json
+# An example todo stored in todos.json
 ```
 [{
   "id": 2,